Table of contents

 Step 1: Preparation Phase

-Selecting the Audit Team
+Select Your Audit Team

 Gathering Documentation

-Defining Audit Scope and Objectives
+Defining Audit Scope & Objectives

 Communicating with the Relevant Parties